nextstepman/katakoda-scenarios/cloud-native-servicemesh/step3.md

-First step - install Kubernetes
+Third step - setup an example application and deploy it.

 ## Task